spellerberg/quire-rife/content/chapter6.md

 [^41]: Thompson, *From Desert to Bayou,* 23
 [^42]: Wayne R Austerman, “The San Antonio-El Paso Mail, CSA,” *West Texas Historical Association Year Book,* Vol. 58 (1980): 86
 [^43]: *The Daily Ledger and Texan*, May 8,1861
-[^44]: Smith, *Frontier Defense in Texas,* 106; United States War Department, *The War of the Rebellion: a compilation of the official records of the Union and Confederate armies,* Series 1-Volume 1, 573-4
+[^44]: Smith, *Frontier Defense in Texas,* 106; United States War Department, *The War of the Rebellion: a compilation of the official records of the Union and Confederate armies,* Series 1-Volume 1: 573-4
 [^45]: Martin Hardwick Hall, *The Confederate Army of New Mexico,* (Austin: Presidial Press, 1978), 19
 [^46]: Thompson, *Texas and New Mexico on the Eve of the Civil War,* 15; Thompson, *From Desert to Bayou,* 24
-[^47]: Hammons,* A History of El Paso County, Texas, to 1900,* 43; Albert D Richardson, *Beyond the Mississippi: From the Great River to the Great Ocean, 1857-1867,* (American Publishing Company, Hartford, Conn 1867), 238
+[^47]: Hammons, *A History of El Paso County, Texas, to 1900,* 43; Albert D Richardson, *Beyond the Mississippi: From the Great River to the Great Ocean, 1857-1867,* (American Publishing Company, Hartford, Conn 1867), 238
 [^48]: Hammons, *A History of El Paso County, Texas, to 1900,* 46; Wayne R Austerman, “The San Antonio-El Paso Mail, CSA,” 86
 [^49]: Williams, *Texas’ Last Frontier,* 18
 [^50]: Hall, *The Confederate Army of New Mexico,* 21